Blogs

 Faecal Sludge Management Collection

-Efficient collection methods and technologies are essential for ensuring timely and thorough removal of faecal sludge.
+Efficient collection methods and technologies are essential for ensuring the timely and thorough removal of faecal sludge.
 Common approaches include:

 • Vacuum Trucks: These specialised vehicles utilise suction mechanisms to extract sludge from septic tanks and other containment systems.